 In an interview with Vogue, Andrew Bolton, the Wendy Yu Curator in Charge of the Costume Institute, shed some light on the event’s theme.
 “I think that the emphasis on conscious creativity was really consolidated during the pandemic and the social justice movements.
 I’ve been really impressed by American designers’ responses to the social and political climate, particularly around issues of body inclusivity and gender fluidity,” said Bolton.
 “I really do believe that American fashion is undergoing a Renaissance.
 I think young designers are at the vanguard of discussions about diversity and inclusion, as well as sustainability and transparency.”

 Ahead, you’ll find all the details released, so far, about the upcoming events.
 While you await the return of fashion night’s equivalent to the Super Bowl, peruse through previous Met Gala looks in preparation.
-Plus, stay tuned as this post will be updated with more information as it comes.
+You’ll want to stay tuned, as this post will be updated with more information as it comes.

 2021 Met Gala Details: Theme